dhfromkorea/startuplife-marketing/README.md

 Note:
 -----
-This is just a dummy try-out.
-Wanted to learn how to use Github properly.
+Wanted to make an interesting marketing material.
+Basically once the existing images and texts are replaced with the new, it's good to go.

 The page at work:
 -----------------